sourcegraph/handbook/content/departments/technical-success/ie/process/ie-process.md

 The external stakeholders on the customer side will vary depending on the customer's organizational structure, needs, and internal processes.
 External stakeholders can largely be broken down into the below categories.

 - Project Sponsor/ Champion - usually a leader invested in distributing Sourcegraph to developers
-- Project Team - developers, admins, DevX team members, etc. dedicated to standing up Sourcegraph
+- Project Team - developers, admins, DevInfra team members, etc. dedicated to standing up Sourcegraph
 - Project Manager - someone responsible for tracking progress, delegating tasks, and communication related to the implementation
 - Engineering Leadership - managers, directors, etc. directly overseeing developers that will be impacted by Sourcegraph
 - Engineers - end users providing feedback throughout UAT and user group roll-outs